mgsisk/stencil/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to enhance this project
-title: ''
+title: Provide a brief, descriptive summary of the feature here
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: mgsisk

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Expected Behavior**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Provide a clear and concise description of what should happen here.

-**Describe the solution you'd like**
+**Current Behavior**
-A clear and concise description of what you want to happen.
+Provide a clear and concise description of what's actually happening here.

-**Describe alternatives you've considered**
+**Alternatives Considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Provide a clear and concise description of any alternative solutions or features considered here.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Suggested Implementation**

+Provide a clear and concise description of any suggested implementations here, or delete this section.

+**Context**
+Provide any relevant context that might help here, including:

+- Code related to the feature
+- Environments that support the feature (e.g. browser, device, operating system)
+- Links to examples of the features
+- Screenshots demonstrating the feature